senosandy26/Laboratory-03-Multi-Cloud-Explorer-/aws-research.md

 II.
 Global infrastructure – AWS has a vast global infrastructure, enabling organisations to deploy applications in various geographical areas.

+III.
 Scalability and flexibility – AWS resources can be scaled up or down as per the demand of the workload, supporting organisations to meet the changing demands.

 # 6. Common Enterprise Applications